MarcusHLS/University-System/Readme.md

 python app.py
 ```

-When prompted, enter `C` (CLI) to launch the command-line version.
+When prompted, enter `1` to launch the command-line version.

-👉 CLI uses **ANSI color codes**; recommended to run in a terminal or command prompt supporting colors.
+👉 CLI uses **clear indentation and colored output using `colorama`** for improved readability.

 ------